Casewise and Cellwise Robust Multilinear Principal Component Analysis: Outlier Detection

 where $I$ is the indicator function \citep{Hubert:MacroPARAFAC}.
 Larger points thus correspond to observations with many outlying cells.
 Finally, points are colored based on their casewise weight.
 To be consistent with the residual cellmap, the color is yellow when $\wcase = 0$, red when $\wcase = 1$, and orange for intermediate weights.
-The red horizontal dotted line is the cutoff $c_{case}$, i.e., the 0.99-quantile of the distribution of $\|\mathcal{\widetilde{R}}_n\|_F$ for uncontaminated errors.
-In particular, a large set of tensors of the same size as $\tilde{\mathcal{R}}_n$ with standard normal entries is generated.
-The 0.99 quantile of their Frobenius norms is then calculated to obtain $c_{case}$.
-Cases with a residual distance smaller than $c_{case}$ are considered to be regular observations.
-Figure~\ref{fig:Simulation_ResDistPlot} shows the residual distance plot for the simulated data set of Figure~\ref{fig:Simulation_UnfResMap}.
+The red horizontal dotted line is the cutoff $c_{\text{case}}$, i.e., the 0.99-quantile of the distribution of $\|\mathcal{\widetilde{R}}_n\|_F$ for uncontaminated errors.
+In particular, a large set of tensors of the same size as $\widetilde{\mathcal{R}}_n$ with standard normal entries is generated.
+The 0.99 quantile of their Frobenius norms is then calculated to obtain $c_{\text{case}}$.
+The 0.99 quantile is selected as it is considered small enough to identify tensors with unusually large residual distances, yet high enough to avoid incorrectly flagging regular tensors.
+This choice is further motivated by related work that has adopted the same threshold to identify extreme values of the residual distance \citep{Centofanti:cellpca}.
+Cases with a residual distance smaller than $c_{\text{case}}$ are considered to be regular observations.
+Figure~\ref{fig:Simulation_ResDistPlot} shows the residual distance plot for the simulated dataset of Figure~\ref{fig:Simulation_UnfResMap}.
 We can clearly distinguish cases with contamination (above the cutoff line) from the regular cases.
 The difference between tensors with cellwise outliers on the one hand and casewise outliers on the other hand is also clearly seen from the color and size of the points.